 boolean valid = verifier.verify(signature);The algorithms are larger than classical alternatives—ML-KEM public keys are around 1KB, compared to 32 bytes for X25519.
 This affects transmission and storage but not security.

-Common follow-up: "Should we switch to ML-KEM immediately?"
 For new systems with long-lived secrets, consider it.
 For most applications, a hybrid approach (classical + PQC) during transition is recommended.
 The immediate priority is inventory: know where you use cryptography so you can plan migration.
+These are NIST-standardized algorithms, not experimental—they're ready for production use.

 With applets long dead and the Security Manager poorly suited to modern containerized deployments, Java has been deprecating it since JDK 17.
 Java 24 makes it non-functional—you cannot enable it at startup or runtime.
 A future release will remove the API entirely.

-The interview relevance: if you're maintaining legacy code that uses Security Manager for sandboxing, you need alternative approaches (containers, process isolation, restricted class loaders).
-If your code just has boilerplate if (System.getSecurityManager() != null) checks, those can be removed.
+If you're maintaining legacy code that uses Security Manager for sandboxing, you need alternative approaches: containers, process isolation, or restricted class loaders.
+If your code just has boilerplate if (System.getSecurityManager() != null) checks, those can be removed—they're now dead code.

 | Feature | JEP | Status | Interview Priority |